gstef80/bcaus_nma/README.md

 # bcaus_nma
-Code and tutorials for our propensity-based causal inference methods designed to estimate treatment effects for masssively multi-arm studies using real-world data
+Code and tutorials for our propensity-based causal inference methods designed to estimate treatment effects for massively multi-arm studies using real-world data.

-The core methodology is a novel neural network approach which uses a custom loss function to explictly balance covariates in addition to specifying propentisty for IPTW ATE estimations and is described in the manuscript entitled: *"Minimizing Bias in Massive Multi-Arm Observational Studies with BCAUS: Balancing Covariates Automatically Using Supervision"* .
-The code can be found in `bcaus.py` and a demonstration of it's usage can be found in `BCAUS_demo.ipynb`
+The core methodology is a novel neural network approach which uses a custom loss function to explicitly balance covariates in addition to specifying propensity for IPTW ATE estimations and is described in the manuscript entitled:
+*"Minimizing Bias in Massive Multi-Arm Observational Studies with BCAUS:
+Balancing Covariates Automatically Using Supervision"*.
+The code can be found in `bcaus.py` and a demonstration of its usage can be found in `BCAUS_demo.ipynb`

-We've extended the core methodology by including a network metanalysis (NMA) after BCAUS that combines pair-wise observations of control-treatment experiments to leverage both direct and indirect comparisons.
+We've extended the core methodology by including a network meta-analysis (NMA) after BCAUS that combines pair-wise observations of control-treatment experiments to leverage both direct and indirect comparisons.
 Our NMA implementation is validated using R's `netmeta` package (see `NMA_demo.ipynb`).
-This enhanced approached is what was used in the manuscript entitled *"Causal Deep Learning on Real-world Data Reveals the Comparative Effectiveness of Anti-hyperglycemic Treatments"*.
+This enhanced approached is what was used in the manuscript entitled
+*"Causal Deep Learning on Real-world Data Reveals the Comparative Effectiveness of Anti-hyperglycemic Treatments"* (henceforth referred to as *paper*)

 ### Steps for running notebooks locally
 (assuming a conda installation is available)